jeanpierrefortune/calypsonet-keyple-support-website/content/resources/tools/cna-tool-card-analyzer-app.md

 The CNA Tool Card Analyzer App Suite consists of two command-line tools:

-* **Tool_AnalyzeCardFileStructure:** Analyzes the file structure of a Calypso smart card and generates a JSON report containing the card's structure and application data.
+* **Tool_AnalyzeCardFileStructure:** analyzes the file structure of a Calypso smart card and generates a JSON report containing the card's structure and application data.
-* **Tool_CheckCardFileStructure:** Checks the file structure of a Calypso card against a given JSON file containing the expected file structure.
+* **Tool_CheckCardFileStructure:** checks the file structure of a Calypso card against a given JSON file containing the expected file structure.

 **Why use the CNA Tool Card Analyzer App Suite?**